Crusader Leveling and Fresh 70 Guide

 - Avarice Band is an Act III cache legendary ring that extends your pickup radius by up to 30 yards as you pick up gold.
 This unassuming bonus has the potential to turn in the strongest source of defense during normal rifts due to its synergy with Boon of the Hoarder and Goldwrap.
 Their powers combined, they can render your character practically invulnerable even in the highest of Torment difficulties.

 - Reaper's Wraps are meant to assist classes and builds with resource management problems — which Crusaders unfortunately are, at least early on.
-These bracers restore up to 30% of your Wrath reserves when you get healed by a health globe — an easy trigger if you keep an eye on the battlefield.
+These bracers restore up to 30% of your Wrath reserves when you get healed by a health globe, capped at once every 2 seconds.
+This is an easy trigger if you keep an eye on the battlefield.
 Note that these bracers are craftable, and the plan for their creation drops when you kill the Act V boss Malthael on any difficulty.

 - Gloves of Worship are an Act II cache legendary that extends the duration of Shrines to 10 minutes, a very decent farming effect that is usually stored in Kanai's Cube.
 The combined power of Empowered Shrines (doubled resource gain, halved cooldowns), Frenzied Shrines (25% Attack Speed) and Fleeting Shrines (25% increase to Movement Speed and 20 yard pickup radius), often refreshing before their 10-minute duration, is a huge buff during normal rifts.
-Crusaders are among the classes that can benefit from Gloves of Worship, as the armor setup of the commonly preferred LoN Bombardment build is flexible enough to fit the item in.
+Crusaders are among the classes that can benefit from Gloves of Worship, as the armor Cube slots of their preferred farming specs are flexible enough to fit the item in.

 - Pride's Fall is a helm obtained through Act III cache bounties, whose legendary effect reduces resource costs by 30% after not taking damage for 5 seconds.
 Almost never fighting at a range that can abuse this power, Crusaders do not consider farming Pride's Fall a priority.